Background Check in Germany: What Employers Need to Know in 2026

 In certain industries, the check is legally required:

-Financial sector: Managing directors and supervisory board members must pass the BaFin fit-and-proper assessment under Section 25c KWG
+Financial sector: managing directors and supervisory board members must pass the BaFin fit-and-proper assessment under Section 25c KWG

-Anti-money laundering officers: Reliability check under Section 7 GwG
+Anti-money laundering officers: reliability check under Section 7 GwG

-Insurance: Compliance functions under Section 24 VAG
+Insurance companies: compliance functions under Section 24 VAG

-KRITIS operators: Reliability check for security-sensitive positions
+Critical infrastructure operators: reliability check for security-sensitive positions

 In practice: How a GDPR-compliant check works

-Document it: Consent must be voluntary, informed, specific, and verifiable
+Document: Consent must be voluntary, informed, specific, and verifiable

 Audit trail: Every step must be documented in an audit-proof way